bleetube/ansible-role-peertube/README.md

 ## Upgrades

+* Review the [development changelog](https://github.com/Chocobozzz/PeerTube/blob/develop/CHANGELOG.md) and mind any meaningful changes to [production.yml](https://github.com/Chocobozzz/PeerTube/blob/release/5.2.0/config/production.yaml.example)
-Configure `peertube_version`.
+* Configure `peertube_version`.

 ```bash
 ansible-playbook playbooks/peertube.yml --tags peertube
 ```

-## Configuration notes
+## Notes

-The peertube 5.0.1 container reads some config from /config/production.yaml, and some config from environment variables.
-For posterity:
+The peertube 5.0.1 container would only read some config from `production.yaml`, and some config from environment variables.
+This is handled by the role, but for posterity:

-* smtp config must be in the environment variables
 * postgres config must be in production.yaml
 * redis config must be in production.yaml
+* smtp config must be in the environment variables
 * the peertube secret must be in the environment variables

-To update this role for newer Peertube versions:

-* Mind any changes to [production.yaml.example](https://github.com/Chocobozzz/PeerTube/blob/develop/config/production.yaml.example)